Mini-grant committee purpose and grant guidelines.

-All award decisions will be finalized by March 1st of each calendar year and announced at the COA annual meeting of that calendar year.
+- All award decisions will be finalized by March 1 of each calendar year and announced at the COA annual meeting of that calendar year.
 Applications for a COA Mini-grant may be submitted at any time of the year, but any applications received after Jan.
-15th will not be eligible for consideration for the March 1st awards of that calendar year.
-Those received after Jan 15th will be added to the pool of applications for the following calendar year.
-Applications are available for downloading on the COA website.
+15 will not be eligible for consideration for the March 1 awards of that calendar year.
+Those received after Jan 15 will be added to the pool of applications for the following calendar year.

-This guide may be found on the COA web site as a Microsoft Word document or an Adobe PDF.
-Visit the Mini-grant application page where the application form is also offered as either a Microsoft Word document or an Adobe PDF.
+- This guide may be found on the COA web site as a Microsoft Word document or an Adobe PDF.
+The application form is also offered as either a Microsoft Word document or an Adobe PDF.

 Mailing and email address for submission of Application and filing of Final Report

 Fairfield, CT 06824

 Attn: Mini-grant Committee